 SCDOT also assigns U.S. and State Highway spurs.
 These routes are generally unsigned, and provide connectivity between intersecting or adjacent routes.
 U.S. 52 Spur extends south to the Charleston historic district as an example.

-U.S. 17A northbound at the junction of U.S. 15 and South Carolina 64 Business in Walterboro.
-U.S. 15 begins its six-state run at this intersection.
+U.S. 17A northbound at U.S. 15 and South Carolina 64 Business in Walterboro.
+U.S. 15 begins a six-state run from here.
 Photo taken by Paul Martin (2001).

-The latest state slogan "Smiling Faces.
-Beautiful Places." can be found on the standard issue of license plates for South Carolina.
-An alternate standard tag design available features the state flag and slogan "In God We Trust".
-Vanity tags issued in the state feature an alternate background that includes a mountain and seagrass motif, indicative of the states diverse geography.
+An alternate standard tag design available features the state flag and caption In God We Trust.
+Vanity tags issued in the state feature an alternate background featuring a mountain and seagrass motif, indicative of the state's diverse geography.